 - cleaning animal shelters

-Court-ordered service requires physical and manual labor.
+Court-ordered volunteering requires physical and manual labor.
 But light duties should be available for defendants with physical limitations.
-Defendants do not get paid for their service hours.
+Defendants do not get paid for their hours.

-Community service is a mandatory penalty for several Nevada crimes, including:
+Community service work is a mandatory penalty for several Nevada crimes, including:

 - Battery domestic violence (NRS 200.485)